hngx-org/authentication_service/API Endpoints Docs.md

 # Authentication API Endpoints

+## Introduction

+These endpoints serve as the gateway to secure and control access within your application.
+From user registration to login, account recovery, and two-factor authentication (2FA), these endpoints collectively ensure that only authorized individuals gain entry while providing essential tools for user management and security enhancement.
+Explore this documentation to understand their functions, implementation, and best practices, empowering you to build a robust and user-friendly authentication system.

+### **Conventions**

+The base URL to send all API requests is `https://zuriportfolio.com`.
+HTTPS is required for all API requests.

+The Zuri-Portfolio API follows RESTful conventions when possible, with most operations performed via , `POST`, `PATCH` requests on page and database resources.
+Request and response bodies are encoded as JSON.

+**JSON CONVENTIONS**

+- Top-level resources have an `"object"` property.
+This property can be used to determine the type of the resource (e.g. `"firstname"`, `"lastname"`, `“email”` etc.)
+- Top-level resources are addressable by a UUID `"id"` property.
+You may omit dashes from the ID when making requests to the API, e.g. when copying the ID from a Notion URL.
+- Property names are in `camelCase`  (not `snake_case` or `kebab-case`).
+- Temporal values (dates and datetimes) are encoded in `[ISO 8601]` strings.
+Datetimes will include the time value (`2020-08-12T02:12:33.231Z`) while dates will include only the date (`2020-08-12`)
+- The Zuri-Portfolio API does not support empty strings.
+To unset a string value for properties like a `url`Property value object, for example, use an explicit `null` instead of `""`.

+##

 # Status Codes
 HTTP response codes are used to indicate general classes of success and error.
 ## Success Code